ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 ### Device Management

-    1. When the VDM senses that a device under itís control is connected to the system, it creates a Device Arrival event and sends it to the DM
+    1. When the VDM senses that a device under it‚Äôs control is connected to the system, it creates a Device Arrival event and sends it to the DM
     2. The DM must acknowledge the receipt of this event, forward it to all applications, and maintain a copy of this event (for all applications that may connect in the future).